bennygo3/README-generated/README.md

 # **README-generated**

 ##  :point_right: [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)
   You can find more licensing information at the bottom of the page

 ## **Description:**

-  To create a quick command line README generator
+  Created a quick command line README generator!

+  A link to view a video of the app: <iframe src="https://drive.google.com/file/d/1yit9RTAil-Kxi2Hqiuq4KL7S7xGf3sFm/preview" width="640" height="480"></iframe>

 ##
 **Table of contents:**